MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/Apply-multiple-retail-discounts.md

 ### Best price and compound within priority, never compound across priorities

 This is the default and is the legacy way in which multiple discounts are processed.
-When this option is selected, all **compound discounts** , **within the same pricing priority, are combined** and the **combined result competes with any best price discounts in the same pricing priority**.
+When this option is selected, all compound discounts within the same pricing priority are combined, and the combined result competes with any best price discounts in the same pricing priority.
 After a discount is applied to a product, all discounts at lower pricing priorities are ignored.

 ### Best price only within priority, always compound across priority

 This is the new way multiple discounts can be processed.
-When this option is selected, discount with **Discount concurrency mode** set to **best price** and **compound** are **all treated as 'best price'; within a single pricing priority**.
+When this option is selected, discounts with **Discount concurrency mode** set to **Best price** and **Compound** are all treated as "best price" within a single pricing priority.
 Once applied, the best price discount, within a priority, is compounded with the best price and compound discounts at lower pricing priorities.
-In this concurrency control model, **only a single discount can be applied to a product per pricing priority** and if that single discount is a best price or compound discount, then it will compound with all additional best price or compound discounts at lower pricing priorities.
+In this concurrency control model, only a single discount can be applied to a product per pricing priority, and if that single discount is a best price or compound discount, then it will compound with all additional best price or compound discounts at lower pricing priorities.

 ### Examples

-Let us walk through two examples that show how the retail pricing engine processes a pool of discounts for different concurrency control models.
+Below are two examples that show how the retail pricing engine processes a pool of discounts for different concurrency control models.

-In the first scenario, "**Best price and compound within priority, never compound across priorities**" is selected as the discount concurrency control model.
-We have two pricing priorities, and for each pricing priority, there is one discount of each discount type i.e. (**Simple, Mix and Match, Quantity, Threshold)**.
-Let's assume, there are discounts at two priorities 5 and 10 and all products have multiple discounts at both these priorities.
+In the first scenario, **Best price and compound within priority, never compound across priorities** is selected as the discount concurrency control model.
+We have two pricing priorities, and for each pricing priority, there is one discount of each discount type, for example. **Simple, Mix and Match, Quantity, Threshold**.
+Let's assume there are discounts at two priorities 5 and 10 and all products have multiple discounts at both these priorities.
 The pool of possible pricing priorities is determined by the price groups and discounts that can be applied to the product.